mapbox/consumer-workflow-solution/README.md

 ### Author Experience

-When a user updates source data (via CSV) or metadata (in Authoring Environment), this dispatches events.
-These events can be tracked via the [Redux dev tools](https://github.com/reduxjs/redux-devtools).
+When a user updates source data (via CSV) or metadata (in Authoring Environment), this dispatches events that trigger [application state](src/authoring/data/AuthorState.ts) changes.
+These events can be tracked in the [Redux dev tools](https://github.com/reduxjs/redux-devtools).

 Async updates, such as geocoding and file loading, are handled through [Sagas](https://redux-saga.js.org/).
+Sagas provide a runtime for generator functions to handle events, wait for asynchronous actions to complete, and dispatch new events with the results of those actions.

-Once the data has been updated, it can be exported into the **Display** environment.
-This is also handled via an event that populates the `output` object in Redux.
+Once the authoring data has been updated, it can be exported into the **Display** environment.
+This is handled via an event that populates the `output` property of the application state. `output` stores a read-friendly version of the edit-friendly authoring data.

 ### Display Experience